PetrilloAtWork/LArSoftDocs/tracking/Phase2.md

 Access tools facilitate the navigation of the related objects across data products, and provide an uniform interface.
-One specific goal of the toolset is to allow for an interface able to seamlessly access data from either `recob::Track` or `recob::TrackTrajectory`, without the user even being aware of the source of that information.

 Creation tools may be designed from simpler, lower level to more comprehensive, higher level:

-1. check of input for the creation of a track or trajectory: using as input separate collections of positions, momenta _(optional)_, flags _(optional)_, and `recob::Hit` _art_ pointers, a function returns if these fulfill the requirements for a track or trajectory (e.g. coherent number of entries, minimum number of points...)
+1. check of input for the creation of a track or trajectory: using as input separate collections of positions, momenta _(optional)_, flags _(optional)_, plus all the rest of the mandatory arguments of `recob::Track` constructor, and in addition `recob::Hit` _art_ pointers and any other element to be associated with the track, a function returns whether these fulfil the requirements for a track or trajectory (e.g. coherent number of entries, minimum number of points...)
-2. creation of a full object: starting from the same input as before, a fully featured `recob::TrackTrajectory` or `recob::Track` (which requires additional input) is returned
+2. creation of a full object: starting from the same input as before, a fully featured `recob::Track` is returned; the caller will have the option to specify a fitter or to provide the required fit results
 3. creation of the full object and associations: starting from the same input as before, plus other objects _(optional)_ as vertices or reconstructed space points or seeds, data product collections are updated to include the new data